oliviapetronio/Data-400-Final-Project/README.md

   Here is the first plot and analysis we did:
  ![poster pics eda png-1](https://github.com/user-attachments/assets/7013ccc2-28a3-4721-9716-8bd5ac588986)

 AirPods and diapers were removed from this chart due to consistent pricing for each area and distortion of pricing ($179.99 and $44.99 respectively).
 And also skewed data since everything else is ranged $1-14.
 Please contact if full chart is desired.
 Since there are lines on all of the milk and eggs, these are high price variance items.
 While other things like toilet paper, gum, vegetable oil, shampoo, t-shirts, cotton swabs have less confidence intervals.
 Even though they are present.
 Since Alaska does not have a distribution center and Hawaii, it needs to be shipped by plane or sailed.
 Another thing to note is the consistency between urban, suburban, and rural.

-The rest of our analysis can be found under the [Final Poster](https://github.com/oliviapetronio/Data-400-Final-Project/blob/main/Final%20Poster.pdf) section on the github and analysis section.
+The rest of our analysis can be found under the [Final Poster](https://github.com/oliviapetronio/Data-400-Final-Project/blob/main/Final%20Poster.pdf) section on the github and the [analysis section]()

 ## Model
-Multiple linear regression was chosen to find the relationship between one Target product and the rest of the variables.
+Inference multiple linear regression was chosen to find the relationship between one Target product and the rest of the variables.